robincornett/display-featured-image-genesis/README.md

 You can check/change your feed settings on your site's Settings > Reading page.

-_If you are already inserting your Featured Image into your feed through another function or plugin, you'll want to remove that before activating this feature; otherwise you will have two copies of the image added to your feed!_
+_If you are already inserting your Featured Image into your feed through another function or plugin, you'll want to remove that before activating this feature; otherwise you will have two copies of the image added to your feed!
+If you are using Send Images to RSS, don't worry about it.
+I've made sure these two plugins coexist happily._

 #### Simple Styling